ippontech/blog-usa/posts/mobs-are-not-always-destructive.md

 # TL;DR

 Our team flourishes by having mob programming as another technique in our wheelhouse for solving large, complex problems.
 A mobbing session is three or more developers all taking turns on the keyboard for N-time increments.
-By the end of a mobbing session, each developer shares an understanding of the solutions completed having physically typed through the code and not solely talking through high-level designs.
+By the end of a mobbing session, each developer shares an understanding of the solutions completed, having physically typed through the code and not solely talking through high-level designs.
 It gives all involved the opportunity to communicate different perspectives/ideas which fosters team inclusivity and garners the ability to learn new coding styles.

 Looking for a way to mix up your team's current dynamic?
 You may just want to start a mob.